 We also reject Jackman’s argument that the opinion testimony should have been excluded under Rule 403 because it constituted “implicit” bad character evidence.
 Because the witnesses knew Jackman well and testified that they had “no doubt” that the man in the Revere photograph was Jackman, so this argument goes, the jury would conclude that these witnesses must have had other reasons to believe that Jackman was the kind of man who would commit a bank robbery.
 The witnesses, however, never testified about or alluded to any such reasons.
 Indeed, Stetson and Hurlock testified about Jackman’s involvement in Little League and other youth sports.
 If their testimony did create any unfair prejudice of this type, it is certainly not clear that it substantially outweighed the testimony’s probative value such that the district court abused its discretion in admitting it.

-B. Genco's Testimony
+B. Geneo’s Testimony

-Genco only identified himself as an Assistant United States Attorney; no mention was made of the fact that he lived and worked in Connecticut.
+Geneo only identified himself as an Assistant United States Attorney;. no mention was made of the fact that he lived and *8 worked in Connecticut.
 His testimony was offered to authenticate the videotape of the lineup, to explain how it was arranged and to identify for the jury the points on the videotape at which Megna entered and exited the viewing room.
 This testimony, the government contends, enabled it to argue in closing that Megna needed little time in the viewing room before identifying Jackman.
-Jackman offered to stipulate to the videotape's authenticity, but no offer was made to stipulate to the other aspects of Genco's testimony.
+Jackman offered to stipulate to the videotape’s authenticity, but no offer was made to stipulate to the other aspects of Genco’s testimony.
 While the testimony might have been of marginal utility, it was not wholly cumulative or overly lengthy, and its admission did not constitute an abuse of discretion.

-As for Genco's "slip" concerning a description of "the robber" that did not comport with the description provided by Megna, a mistrial was not called for.
-The reference was allusive enough and the curative instruction sufficient such that we seriously doubt that the jury was able to draw any inference damaging to Jackman based on Genco's blunder.
-See United States v.
-Sepulveda, 15 F.3d 1161, 1184 (1st Cir.1993) ("Declaring a mistrial is a last resort, only to be implemented ... if the trial judge believes that the jury's exposure to the evidence is likely to prove beyond realistic hope of repair."), cert. denied, --- U.S. ----, 114 S.Ct.
-2714, 129 L.Ed.2d 840 (1994).
+As for Genco’s “slip” concerning a description of “the robber” that did not comport with the description provided by Megna, a mistrial was not called for.
+The reference was allusive enough and the curative instruction sufficient such that we seriously doubt that the jury was able to draw any inference damaging to Jackman based on Geneo’s blunder.

 Affirmed.

-The jury also heard testimony that none of the fingerprints found on the note handed to Megna matched those of Jackman.
+.
+The jury also heard testimony that none of the fingerprints found on the note handed to Megná matched those of Jackman.
 Megna testified that she did not notice whether the robber was wearing gloves, and a fingerprint expert testified that extremely cold hands might not leave any fingerprints on a note.
-A National Weather Service employee testified at Jackman's trial that the temperature at Logan Airport around the time of the Revere robbery was thirty degrees Fahrenheit, with an equivalent windchill temperature of minus four degrees
+A National Weather Service employee testified at Jackman's trial that the temperature at Logan Airport around the time of the Revere robbery was thirty degrees Fahrenheit, with an equivalent windchill temperature of minus four degrees.

-The Seventh Circuit has deemed "helpful" testimony by a witness who had seen the defendant on a single social occasion and nearly a year prior to identifying him in a bank surveillance photograph, even without evidence of a change in the defendant's appearance, on the theory that, when shown the photograph, the witness could "compare the person in the bank surveillance photograph with every person she had ever met, whereas the jury could only compare the person in the surveillance photographs to the defendant."
-United States v.
-Jackson, 688 F.2d 1121, 1125 (7th Cir.1982).
-The case at hand does not present us with facts as extreme as those in Jackson, and we express no opinion on how we would rule in a similar case
+.
+The Seventh Circuit has deemed “helpful" testimony by a witness who had seen the defendant on a single social occasion and nearly a year prior to identifying him in a bank surveillance photograph, even without evidence of a change in the defendant's appearance, on the theory that, when shown the photograph, the witness could "compare the person in the bank surveillance photograph with every person she had ever met, whereas the jury could only compare the person in the surveillance photographs to the defendant.”

+.
 The jurors were able to view Jackman wearing a baseball cap on the videotaped lineup and during a short courtroom demonstration that the prosecution requested.
-These brief views in unnatural settings did not make the three witnesses' testimony unhelpful
+These brief views in unnatural settings did not make the three witnesses’ testimony unhelpful.

-In reading Calhoun in this way, we simply mean to state that we believe it was this logic, and not a per se exclusion, that informed the Sixth Circuit's decision.
-We leave for another day whether if presented with facts similar to those in Calhoun, we would rule as the Sixth Circuit did
+.
+In reading Calhoun in this way, we. simply mean to state that we believe it was this logic, and not a per se exclusion, that informed the Sixth Circuit’s decision.
+We leave for another day whether if presented with facts similar to those in Calhoun, we would rule as the Sixth Circuit did.

-Jackman also argues that he must have a new trial because the district court failed to make specific findings that the opinion witnesses' testimony met the requirements of Rule 701 and gave no indication that it had weighed the potential prejudice presented by the testimony against its probative value, as required by Rule 403.
-We reject these arguments as meritless, as there is ample support in the record for the district court's implicit conclusion that the testimony at issue met the requirements of both these rules
+.
+Jackman also argues that he must have a new trial because the district court failed to make specific findings that the opinion witnesses’ testimony met the requirements of Rule 701 and gave no indication that it had weighed the potential prejudice presented by the testimony against its probative value, as required by Rule 403.
+We reject these arguments as meritless, as there is ample support in the record for the district court's implicit conclusion that the testimony at issue met the requirements of both these rules.